 Traveling is better with surprises, but should those really be related to the place where you will sleep?

-I also don’t like Airbnb due to the level of uncertainty it inevitably involves.
-I need some piece of mind to better focus on the more enriching part of my travels.
+I also don’t like Airbnb due to the level of uncertainty that it inevitably involves.
+What If I do not like my Airbnb place?
+I need some peace of mind to better focus on the more enriching part of my travels.
 While unknowns and surprising occurrences are very valuable for a great travel experience, I don’t necessarily need the accommodation part of my trip to fuel those aspects.
 With Airbnb, you are always open to surprises – will the host be reasonable?
 Will the place be clean enough?
-How about the neighbours?
-With the hotels, you will have a greater certainty in respect to these aspects even though full control is never possible.
-It definitely does not hurt to a get a good night sleep after a full day of touring around or settle quickly into your room when you first arrive in your destination.
-I am also among those group of people who wake up extremely early.
-I will usually be up somewhere around 4-5 am and will spend a good amount of time before going out.
-So my place of accommodation means more to me than just a place to spend very few hours to get some sleep and I actually use the place.
+How about the neighbors?
+With the hotels or hostels, you will have greater certainty with respect to these aspects, even though full control is never possible.
+It definitely does not hurt to get a good night’s sleep after a full day of touring around or settle quickly into your room when you first arrive at your destination.

 Some hotels offer the best local experience that you can have